 6 Step Guide to Visit Your Legislator

 In order to move safe patient limits forward for hospitals and nursing homes, we need local nurses to reach out to key legislators across the state, schedule a meeting, and ask them to stand with us.
 Below are six steps, to an effective legislator meeting, and this packet includes materials pages for you, and pages to give to legislators.
-If you are interested in leading a visit to your legislator, please sign up here.
+If you are interested in leading a visit to your legislator, contact us at firstname.lastname@example.org.

 1. Find a time to visit your legislator’s office + let us know!

-Use our Legislative Tracker to find your legislators, and see whether they support safe patient limits.
-If they do not yet support, then call between Mon-Fri 9am-4pm to schedule a time to meet them in their local office, and let us know when and where your meeting is at firstname.lastname@example.org.
+Check to see if your legislator support safe patient limits.
+If they do not yet support, then call between Mon-Fri 9am-4pm to schedule a time to meet them in their local office, and let us know when and where your meeting is at email@example.com.
 If they already support, call to thank them for their support, and then pick other legislators near you who do not yet support to schedule visits with.

 2. Recruit a team of nurses to join you for your lobby visit.